TakumiXD/Advent-of-Code-2022/README.md

 In DP, because you can't memoize sets, so use bit masking to memoize them.
 Use BFS to optimize and convert an unweighted graph into a weighted graph.
 The bottom of part 2 is really clever and should be reviewed.

+### Day 17
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA "ONLY" TOOK ME A LITTLE OVER 9 HOURS BUT I SURVIVED
+Got the caching hint for part 2 from Reddit.
+When will be the next day I solve a puzzle on my own :(